lazy-nerd/wsl2-install-docker/README.md

  - add user to docker group
  - startup script in .bashrс if dockerd is not running upon login

-⚠️ This script is not meant for use in production 🚧
+⚠️ Use this script whenever the recommended option (Docker Desktop) i not an option

 ### Prerequisites and Recommendations

-It is recommended to use the latest versions of distributions.
+It is recommended to use the latest distribution versions.
 Mostly tested on the following distributions:
 - Ubuntu 20.04.6
 - Ubuntu 22.04.5
 - Ubuntu 24.04.2